Action game

 An action game is a video game genre that emphasizes physical challenges, including hand–eye coordination and reaction time.
-The genre includes a large variety of sub-genres, such as fighting games, beat 'em ups, shooter games, and platform games.
+The genre includes a large variety of sub-genres, such as fighting games, beat 'em ups, shooter games, rhythm games and platform games.
 Multiplayer online battle arena and some real-time strategy games are also considered action games.

 In an action game, the player typically controls a character often in the form of a protagonist or avatar.
 This player character must navigate a level, collecting objects, avoiding obstacles, and battling enemies with their natural skills as well as weapons and other tools at their disposal.
 At the end of a level or group of levels, the player must often defeat a boss enemy that is more challenging and often a major antagonist in the game's story.
 Enemy attacks and obstacles deplete the player character's health and lives, and the player receives a game over when they run out of lives.

 Alternatively, the player gets to the end of the game by finishing a sequence of levels to complete a final goal, and see the credits.
-But some action games, such as early arcade games, are unbeatable and have an indefinite number of levels; with the player's only goal being to get as far as they can to maximize their score.
+Some action games, such as early arcade games, are unbeatable and have an indefinite number of levels.
+The player's only goal is to get as far as they can, to maximize their score.

 Defining elements

 The action genre includes any game where the player overcomes challenges by physical means such as precise aim and quick response times.
 Action games can sometimes incorporate other challenges such as races, puzzles, or collecting objects, but they are not central to the genre.
-Players may also encounter tactical and exploration challenges, but these games first-and-foremost require high reaction speed and good hand–eye coordination.
+Players may encounter tactical and exploration challenges, but these games first-and-foremost require high reaction speed and good hand–eye coordination.
 The player is often under time pressure, and there is not enough time for complex strategic planning.
 In general, faster action games are more challenging.
 Action games may sometimes involve puzzle solving, but they are usually quite simple because the player is under immense time pressure.